LiliaFramework/MetroRP/README.md

-# Lilia MetroRP
+# MetroRP

 MetroRP is a roleplay schema for [Lilia](https://github.com/LiliaFramework/Lilia).
-Its aim is to provide a stable MetroRP schema to start your server creation with.

 # Support